Bruna-Andelieri/FungiFantasy/README.md

 - As a customer, I have visibility and functionality of the navigation bar to navigate across the site.
 - As a customer, I can input text into the search bar to locate a specific item.
 - As a visitor, I can register to the website and create an account so that I can save my details and become a customer
-- As a customer logged-in, I can update my details within my account to ensure they remain current
+- As a customer logged in, I can update my details within my account to ensure they remain current
 - As a customer, I can save my username and password so that I can easily access my details.
-- As a visitor I can click on the external links so that I can view relevant information.
+- As a visitor, I can click on the external links so that I can view relevant information.
-- As a visitor, I can enter my email to the newsletter field so that I can receive relevant news about the website.
+- As a visitor, I can enter my email into the newsletter field so that I can receive relevant news about the website.
 -

 **EPIC: PRODUCTS AND SHOPPING CART CHECK OUT**